QuantEcon/lecture-python-intro/lectures/equalizing_difference.md

 What we used to call the college, high school wage gap $\phi$ now becomes the ratio of a successful entrepreneur's earnings to a worker's earnings.

-In this exercise, update `create_edm_π` and `compute_gap` to formulate our entrepreneur-worker model with parameters below
+In this exercise, update `create_edm` and `compute_gap` to formulate our entrepreneur-worker model with parameters below

 ```{code-cell} ipython3
 R=1.05,   # gross rate of return